Skip to content

 1. Create an IAM role with the ReadOnlyAccess managed policy

-3. In Controlinfra, provide the Role ARN when adding the cloud account
+3. In Controlinfra, provide the Role ARN when adding the cloud account.

 This is more secure than static access keys and follows AWS best practices.
+See the full setup including trust-policy templates and the difference between control-plane vs runner-chained AssumeRole in the AWS credentials guide.

 Resource Classification